- Electroless Nickel Plating

 With no electricity required, electroless nickel plating can be completed in a more controlled environment with less equipment than traditional electroplating and the process requires fewer coats to produce a strong, high-quality coating.
 This reduction of equipment and time consumption results in an efficient, cost-effective process.

 Electroless Nickel (EN) plating can be applied to a multitude of base materials including aluminum, titanium, mild steels, stainless steel, hardened steel, copper, brass and zinc die-cast.

 The electroless plating process provides a large flexibility of thickness and volume of the plating on metal surfaces, and can easily fill recesses or pits in the metal surface resulting in a uniform surface finish.
 This also allows for a wider variety of industrial parts to be plated such as: oil field valves, pumps, drive shafts, electrical/mechanical tools & engineering equipment to name a few.

-Electro-Coatings provides five types of nickel plating and they are mainly dependent on the amount of phosphorus present in the chemical bath.
-The different types of plating provide unique advantages in wear/corrosion resistance, friction resistance, and the uniformity of the coating.
+Electro-Coatings provides five different types of electroless platings and although they are mainly dependent on the amount of phosphorus present in the chemical bath they each provide unique on the job performance advantages.
+These unique advantages include wear/corrosion resistance, friction resistance, and the uniformity of the coating.

 For nearly half a century, the Kanigen™ name has been synonymous with quality, consistency and resistance to friction and corrosion in metal coatings.View Page »

 The high level of phosphorus in a Nye-Kote coating makes it very resistant to corrosion and provides corrosion resistance unmatched by any coating that we offer.View Page »

 Originally developed for the oil field and pumping industries Electro-Coatings combined the strength of hard chrome and the corrosion resistance of electroless nickel to developed a coating that can be used in almost any application.View Page »